Operations Guide

 Control the format of AI operation outputs:

-- Use examples in the prompt to guide formatting
+- Use examples in the agent's system prompt to guide formatting

 - Consider using structured output formats (JSON, YAML, etc.)